docker/cli/docs/reference/commandline/container_cp.md

 run.

 The `cp` command behaves like the Unix `cp -a` command in that directories are copied recursively with permissions preserved if possible.
-Ownership is set to the user and primary group at the destination.
-For example, files copied to a container are created with `UID:GID` of the root user.
-Files copied to the local machine are created with the `UID:GID` of the user which invoked the `docker cp` command.
-However, if you specify the `-a` option, `docker cp` sets the ownership to the user and primary group at the source.
+By default, ownership (uid/gid) of the copied files is preserved from the source.
+If you specify the `-a` option, `docker cp` sets the ownership to match the user and primary group of the container (as configured with `--user`).
 If you specify the `-L` option, `docker cp` follows any symbolic link in the `SRC_PATH`.  `docker cp` doesn't create parent directories for `DEST_PATH` if they don't exist.